Tuesday, 5 May 2026

 Initially I used my medium size oven to bake my bread but as time goes by, I learnt that the air fryer can also bake bread especially small loaf.
 Air fryer is fast, more convenient and save cost where electricity is concerned.
 And the bread always turns out nicely.

 The only bread I failed despite numerous attempt was the sourdough bread.
-Since I couldn't get those sourdough starter right, I gave up trying and make do with the polish bread until I saw in U-tube, how a bread starter can also be made from yogurt, butter milk and fruit water yeast.
+Since I couldn't get those sourdough starter right, I gave up trying until I saw in U-tube, how a bread starter can also be made from fruit water yeast by Stepheno.
 I was curious to see if they really work at all and craved to experiment them.
-So I decided to try all those 3.
-I will never know if I don't try๐Ÿ˜œ
+So I decided to give it a go. ๐Ÿ˜…

 Bread using Apple water yeast starter

-The steps looked so simple and easy that I gave myself another last chance to try๐Ÿ˜‚
+The steps looked so simple and easy that inspired me to try.

 Apple water yeast.